2025 Updated Version

 Breaking down California city-specific policies

 Many California cities have additional required policies if employees are based in one of the following cities.
-Here is a sampling of some of the most important policies required for each of these cities, followed by their breakdown.
+Here are some of the most important policies required for each of these cities, followed by their breakdown.
 Policies for cities change frequently and this list is not exhaustive.

 City of Emeryville